Mr. Bean: Irma Gobb

 Mr. Bean's long-suffering girlfriend, Irma Gobb (played by Matilda Ziegler), appears in three episodes.
 In "The Curse of Mr. Bean" and "Mr. Bean Goes to Town", the character is simply credited as "the girlfriend".
 She is treated relatively inconsiderately by Bean, who appears to regard her more as a friend and companion rather than as a love interest.
 However, he does become jealous when she dances with another man at a disco in "Mr. Bean Goes to Town", and she certainly expects him to propose to her on Christmas Day in "Merry Christmas, Mr. Bean"; his failure to do so results in her leaving him for good.
 Despite this, she later reappears in Mr. Bean: The Animated Series.
-It is revealed in the book Mr. Bean's Diary that Bean met Irma Gobb at a local library.
-Ziegler has also played a waitress, a mother and a policewoman.
+It is revealed in the book Mr. Bean's Diary that her name is Irma Gobb and she works as a librarian at the local library.

 In the Comic Relief sketch "Torvill & Bean", Bean is accompanied by a female companion portrayed by Sophie Thompson whose overall appearance resembles Gobb's.

 Teddy

 Teddy is Mr. Bean's teddy bear and, apparently, best friend.
 This little brown bear is a knitted oddity with button eyes and sausage-shaped limbs which invariably end up broken in half or in various other states of destruction and disfiguration.
 Although Teddy is inanimate, Mr. Bean often pretends it is alive: he always buys it a Christmas present or tries not to wake it up in the morning.
 For example, when Mr. Bean hypnotizes Teddy, he snaps his fingers and the bear's head falls backwards as if it had fallen asleep instantly.
 (Bean used his finger to prop Teddy's head up.)
 Teddy is often privy to Mr. Bean's various schemes and doubles as a tool or other items in emergencies; it has been decapitated ("Mr. Bean in Room 426"), used as his paint brush ("Do-It-Yourself Mr. Bean") and shrunk in the wash ("Tee Off, Mr. Bean").
 Teddy is also Mr. Bean's "pet" in "Hair by Mr. Bean of London" where he is used to win a pet show.

 Over the years, Teddy has undergone several changes.
 When it debuted on "The Trouble with Mr. Bean", it had a smaller head.
 Two episodes later, its head reached its current size but its "eyes" were not present until Bean placed gold thumb tacks on its face.
 The "eyes" have since been replaced with two small white buttons sewn over Teddy's face, giving it a distinctive image.

-After filming ended, Teddy was donated by Atkinson to Gyles Brandreth's Teddy bear museum in Stratford-upon-Avon.
+After filming ended, Teddy was donated by Atkinson to Gyles Brandreth's teddy bear museum in Stratford-upon-Avon.
 In 2008 upon the museum's closing, Teddy was sold at auction for £180.